Transition from school

 One-to-one maths and English tuition

 Our friendly tutors can work with you on a one-to-one, small group and/or workshop basis on literacy, numeracy, revision skills, exam technique, essay writing and much more.
 Whether you need regular support or just a one-off, we can tailor to your needs through individualised targets and sessions scheduled to suit you.
 We can also show you how to access resources and software to help you become an independent learner.
-Contact Gemma Marshall for Truro at firstname.lastname@example.org or Mel Tottman for Penwith email@example.com.
+Contact Roland Bray for Truro at email@example.com or Kayleigh Wills at firstname.lastname@example.org for Penwith.

 Students with dyslexia and other Specific Learning Disabilities (SpLDs)